Congratulations (Traveling Wilburys song): Reception

 According to author Oliver Trager: "At first glance, 'Congratulations' comes off as one of the Wilburys' bleaker songs—until the humor is heard, that is.
 A repeated listen or two reveals a composition in which the narrator seems to be actually telling the person he’s congratulating to screw off."
 Stephen Thomas Erlewine stated in a review for Traveling Wilburys Vol. 1 on AllMusic that it was a "offhand heartbreak tune" Matthew Greenwald stated in a review for the song on AllMusic that "Although it's a sad song about the disintegration of a romance, there is a sense of humor here, and this removes the stigma of the heavy expectations that the group no doubt faced during their formation." and that "Some excellent harmony vocals from George Harrison and Jeff Lynne cap the arrangement, adding to the overall camaraderie that is prevalent throughout the album."

 Personnel

-According to Bob Dylan researcher Olof Björner: the (?)s are because the song has alternate personnel for who contributed the instrument that is listed on the Jeff Lynne Song Database.
+According to Olof Björner, a researcher on Bob Dylan: the (?)s indicate that the song has alternate personnel credits for the instrument listed on the Jeff Lynne Song Database.